eludris-community/evangeline/README.md

 const bot = new Bot('new bot name');

+bot.on("messageCreate", async (msg) => {
+  switch(msg.content) {
+    case "!ping":
+      await bot.send("pong!");
+    case "!speed":
+      await bot.send("Am I fast?");
+  }
+});

 bot.connect();
 ```

 ## Notice

-It is worth noting that Evangeline is currently in development, and likely does not work properly as of yet.
-If you would like to contribute, please feel free to do so, by making a Pull Request, or giving me some tips in the Eludris guild 💜.
+It is worth noting that Evangeline is currently in development, and likely does
+not work properly as of yet.
+If you would like to contribute, please feel free to
+do so, by making a Pull Request, or giving me some tips in the Eludris guild 💜.

 ## License

 MIT License

 Copyright (c) 2022-present Sham